761st Tank Battalion (United States): Dramatizations and portrayals

 Trezzvant Anderson's book, Come Out Fighting: The Epic Tale of the 761st Tank Battalion, 1942–1945, was published in 1945.

 In 1992, a documentary titled The Liberators: Fighting on Two Fronts in World War II was produced.
-The documentary depicted the battalion's liberation of concentration camps during 1945, but was criticized for misidentifying the units and camps involved.
-There was speculation that the movie was intended to reduce tensions between the Jewish and African-American communities.
+The documentary depicted the battalion's liberation of concentration camps during 1945 but was criticized for misidentifying the units and camps involved.

 In 2007, executive producer Steven A. White released an independent, feature length, high-definition documentary on the 761st Tank Battalion.
 The film, entitled 761st was written, produced, and directed by Pete Chatmon and produced by 761st Tank Battalion unit historian, Wayne Robinson.
 It features interviews with eleven combat veterans of the 761st and is narrated by Andre Braugher.

 Several of the later episodes of The History Channel series Patton 360 featured 761st veteran William McBurney who related his experiences with the battalion in the Lorraine Campaign, the Battle of the Bulge, and in the ultimate conquest of the German homeland.

 A 1993 episode of Law & Order titled "Profile" featured a 72-year-old assault victim played by Joe Seneca who credited his experiences with the 761st for saving his life.

 In an episode of The Cosby Show, Cliff Huxtable and some male friends are discussing their military experiences and one of them describes in detail his World War II exploits as a member of the 761st Tank Battalion.

 Actor Morgan Freeman and Kareem Abdul-Jabbar are co-producing a new movie about the 761st, based on Jabbar's and co-writer Anthony Walton's 2004 book, Brothers in Arms.
 On 15 December 2006, Freeman discussed the film and working with Will Smith, and possibly Denzel Washington, on it in the near future.